atisharma/bellini/README.md

 [general]
 # noise floor is dB from measured peak power
 noise_floor = -160
+framerate = 60

 [input]
 # only tested with squeezelite/shmem
 method = shmem
 source = /squeezelite-dc:a6:32:c0:5c:0d

-[output]
-method = framebuffer

 [smoothing]
-# alpha decay for alpha smoothing of the FFT and fading of the display
+# decay for the fading of the display
 alpha = 0.8
 ```